A lot or a little?

 What parents need to know

-Parents need to know that there's not much that's worth seeing in this movie, although some teens may be interested.
+Parents need to know that there's not much that's worth seeing in Book of Shadows: Blair Witch 2, although some teens may be interested.
 Parents should be aware that this slasher flick is filled with graphic sex, violence, and profanity.
+Characters are shown drinking heavily and smoking marijuana.
+There are glimpses of topless girls and rear male nudity that occurs in the context of a drug-influenced occult sex-and-death orgy, as well as full frontal female nudity.
+There is frequent use of strong language, including "f--k," "s--t," and "pr--k."

 What's the story?